-When it comes to hiring any sort of personnel — healthcare information technology consultants included — it’s imperative to screen candidates carefully to ensure they have the level of expertise required to handle the job.
+When it comes to building out your team — healthcare information technology consultants included — it’s imperative to screen potential team members carefully to ensure they have the level of expertise required to handle the job.

 If a consulting firm hires salaried employees, they are going to make an effort to have projects available for them when they are nearing their current assignments’ completion.
 They do this because, in the absence of projects, their employees will become pure expense.
 This is why many people who are getting into consulting think it is less risky to be a salaried employee of a consulting firm — they will have someone actively looking for their next project.